beleidy/petland/README.md

 #### Set up your firebase project
 https://firebase.google.com/docs/web/setup

-Once your project has been created, go to Firebase Authentication, sign-in methods and enable Facebook.
-This will allow your users to use their Facebook accounts to sign in to your app.

-Next, go to Database on the side menu and enable Realtime Database.
+Once your project has been created, go to Database on the side menu and enable Realtime Database.
 You will need to add database rules to only allow authenticated users to write to the database.
 This means only users who have signed-in are able to add pets or comment on pet pages.
 The rules look like this:
 ```
 {
   "rules": {